Your role once the redesign process is complete

-- Throughout the year, Web and new media offers trainings on subjects including Web Press, writing for the Web and social media.
-Keep an eye on the Web and new media calendar for upcoming opportunities.
+- Throughout the year, web strategy and development offers trainings on subjects including Web Press, writing for the Web and social media.
+Keep an eye on the web strategy and development calendar for upcoming opportunities.

-- Web and new media distributes tips and resources through the blog and Twitter.
+- Web strategy and development distributes tips and resources through the blog and Twitter.

-An online writing and editing guide is available from the office of publications as a resource when updating Web content, writing blog posts and creating new spotlights.
-Follow these styles in order to help the University maintain consistency across departments, offices and other units.
+An online writing and editing guide is available from editorial and design services as a resource when updating Web content, writing blog posts and creating new spotlights.
+Follow these styles in order to help the university maintain consistency across departments, offices and other units.